-Five II devices and four manufacturers were certified for use by DPS during the first year of the statewide program.
-The vendors were Consumer Safety Technologies, Draeger, Guardian Interlock Systems and Smart Start.
+Five II devices and four manufacturers were certified for use by DPS over the two year period of the statewide program.
+The vendors were:

+- Consumer Safety Technologies

+- Draeger

+- Guardian Interlock Systems

+- Smart Start

 IV.
-RESULTS
+SUMMARY OF FINDING

-Participation Rates and Participant Characteristics
+Participation Rates and General Participant Characteristics

-In the first year of the pilot program, DVS enrolled 1,129 participants into the II program.
-Over 85 percent of enrollees were male.
-The age of participants ranged from 25 to 78, with an average age of 43 (Table 3).
-The program enrolled at least one person in 76 of Minnesota's counties.
+DVS enrolled 2,494 participants over the length of the pilot program.
+Eighty-four percent of enrollees were male.
+The age of participants ranged from 19 to 80, with an average age of 43 (Table 4).
+The program enrolled at least one person in 80 of Minnesota's 87 counties.
 A majority (54 percent) of enrollees were concentrated in the seven county metro-area.
 Figure 1 shows the number and location of enrollees by county.